maddinkunze/handcode/README.md

 ### Other

 I have not tested nor built this project on other platforms then mentioned.
-If you wish to build this for other platforms, you have to include the [svg2gcode binary](https://github.com/sameer/svg2gcode/releases/) for your platform in the `src/lib/svg2gcode` subdirectory and change the `os.system(...)` call in `converttogcode(...)` within `src/convert.py`
+If you wish to build this for other platforms, you have to include the [svg2gcode binary](https://github.com/sameer/svg2gcode/releases/) for your platform in the `src/lib/svg2gcode` subdirectory and change the `os.system(...)` call in `converttogcode(...)` within `src/convert.py` to point to your platform-specific binary.

 ## Contributions